sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/azure-resource-groups.png)

 2. Select the ResourceGroup `IoTWorkshoprg`.
 It will open a new blade with all resources in this group
 3. Select the Azure Storage Account eg. `iotworkshopmonstorage`.
-The storage account blad will be shown
+The storage account blade will be shown
 4. A storage account has four services.
-Open the `Blobs` service bij clicking the icon
+Open the `Blobs` service by clicking the icon

     ![alt tag](img/Monitoring/mon14.png)